steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Using-Attribute-Rules.md

 |**Contains**|The attribute must contain the set value.|
 |**Set**|The attribute is set to the defined value.|
 |**Clear**|The attribute will be deleted.|

+## Investigating Errors

+A red warning sign next to a content file indicates errors before the library is built.

+* Click the red warning sign to open a report of the errors and investigate them.

+>&#10069; The library is built only if the defined set of rules and actions can be executed without errors.

 ## About the Scope of an Attribute Rule